-BLSW is required to assess the fire hazard on harvested areas and to retain the assessments should they be requested by an official.3 Of the 31 cutblocks sampled, BLSW could not provide auditors with hazard assessments for 26 cutblocks.
-For the five assessments provided, BLSW had not completed the assessments within the required periods and the assessments did not accurately represent field conditions.
-For example, they combined several cutblocks with different site conditions into one assessment; combined dispersed slash and roadside log decks into one assessment when these should be calculated separately; and they underestimated fuel loading and ignition risks.
-As well, BLSW did not prescribe any hazard abatement activities on cutblocks where auditors determined site conditions warranted abatement (see Figure 1).
-In summary, hazard assessments did not comply with the WA on all 31 cutblocks because they were either not provided, not completed on time, or were completed but did not accurately portray site conditions.
+639881 BC is required to assess the fire hazard on harvested areas and to retain the assessments should they be requested by an official.1 Of the 21 cutblocks sampled, 639881 BC could not provide auditors with hazard assessments for 9 cutblocks.
+For the 12 provided, 639881 BC had not completed the assessments within the required periods and they did not accurately represent field conditions as they: combined several cutblocks with different site conditions into one assessment; combined dispersed slash and roadside log decks into one assessment when they should be calculated separately; and underestimated fuel loading and ignition risks.
+In addition, 639881 BC did not prescribe any hazard abatement activities on cutblocks where auditors determined site conditions warranted abatement (see Figure 1).
+In summary, hazard assessments were not compliant with the WA on all 21 cutblocks because they were either not provided, not completed on time and when completed, did not accurately portray site conditions.